lynkos/algae-detection/README.md

    - <a target="_blank" href="https://blog.roboflow.com/handling-unbalanced-classes">All classes are balanced</a> (i.e., have roughly the same amount of images)
    - <a target="_blank" href="https://case.fiu.edu/about/directory/profiles/manning-schonna-r..html">Dr. Schonna R. Manning</a> and/or <a href="mailto:335761@dadeschools.net">Mr. Q</a> may [or may not] be able to help with categorizing any algae in new images
 - [ ] Increase model accuracy
+- [ ] Connect to ESP32 without a server (e.g., via USB, etc.) **OR** use RTSP instead of HTTP
+  - I attemped — but was unable — to use RTSP
+  - See <a target="_blank" href="https://github.com/rzeldent/esp32cam-rtsp/issues/122">this GitHub Issue</a> for further details
+- [ ] Heatsink for ESP32 to prevent overheating
+- [ ] Use DC-GAN to generate additional synthetic images for training
+- [ ] Try different models, such as <a target="_blank" href="https://paperswithcode.com/method/retinanet">RetinaNet</a> and <a target="_blank" href="https://docs.ultralytics.com/models/yolov9">YOLOv9</a>
+- [ ] Update microscope's 3D printed lens attachment by making it adjustable **AND/OR** create multiple ones for different devices, e.g., iPhone, Android, etc.
+- [ ] Add camera settings to UI
+   - Use C++ instead of Python for OpenCV?
 - [ ] Improve model performance and run model on ESP32-CAM (instead of computer) with <a target="_blank" href="https://docs.ultralytics.com/integrations/edge-tpu">TFLite Edge TPU</a> format
    - Optimized Performance on Edge Devices
      - Achieves high-speed neural networking performance through quantization, model optimization, hardware acceleration, and compiler optimization